neumino/neumino.github.io/movies.md

-### The Addams Family 2
+### Escape The Undertaker
-*Released on 2021-10-01, vote average 7.6*
+*Released on 2021-10-05, vote average 4.4*

-The Addams get tangled up in more wacky adventures and find themselves involved in hilarious run-ins with all sorts of unsuspecting characters.
+The Undertaker has set a trap for the decorated tag team The New Day at his mansion.
+What they don&#39;t know: The Undertaker&#39;s mansion is an extreme Haunted House, packed to the brim with supernatural challenges.
+It&#39;s up to viewers to decide the fate of these poor souls trying to survive the wrath of The Undertaker.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/946LiJiMQrQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ldgpvlN8XL4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>